 There are many promos to choose from.
 We recommend GS50 for Globe and GigaSurf50 for SMART.

-Each promo costs 50 Peso, is valid for 3 days and gives you 700 MB for surfing plus 300MB for popular services, but only Globe includes FB.
+Each promo costs 50 Peso, is valid for 3 days and gives you 1 GB for surfing plus 300MB for popular services, but only Globe includes FB.
 You will have to buy the promo every 3 days but longer promos are two times more expensive (14 centavos vs. 7 centavos per 1MB).
-The bytes that you did not use in 3 days will stay in your account.
-If you are a moderate Internet user in a week you will save up enough to download latest season of “Game of Thrones”

 To configure Globe send text GS50 to 8080.
 You will get text confirming the subscription and instruction what to text to get Facebook or other social media.
 If this does not work do the following: dial *143# and choose: 3 for “GoSURF50” than 1 for “GoSURF50 with 1GB…” than again 1 for “subscribe” and than again 1 for “FB”.
 When you are done you will receive texts with confirmations and additional info.
 If you get the text saying: “sorry, we cannot process your request at this time” wait about an hour or two because if you try immediately the next message will be “our system has detected that multiple promo registrations were sent from your account.
 With this, the system automatically disallowed you from registering to this service.”
 Your ban will be lifted after some 24 hours.